mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/gpu/index.md

 396.37-3.10.0-862.9.1-centos7
 ```

 This list is from [Nvidia Public Hub Repository][nvidia_public_hub_repository].
-You would need to identify your kernel version first.
+You need to identify your kernel version first.
 For example,

 ```bash
 [centos@ip-10-0-128-77 ~]$ uname -r